Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "Sulfur Plant now can't be moved with propulsion or repulsion cannon."
 - "Reduced size of alien containment hatch collision box so you dont get stuck when using ladder next to it."
 - "Removed collision box from railing you get in your multipurpose room when you build a hatch or a corridor."
-- "Prawn suit lights now follow the camera when you look up or down."
 - "Gaspods attracted by grav trap do not explode."
 - "Resources from harvesting nodes now don't fade in when you break nodes."
 - "Fish you release from your hand now does not fade in."